-Metroparks Toledo and Dana Incorporated will present a new speaker series about the significance of northwest Ohio’s natural resources, the importance of protecting and restoring ecosystems and ways the community can make a positive difference for the environment.
+Metroparks Toledo and Dana Incorporated are pleased to present this annual speaker series about the significance of northwest Ohio’s natural resources, the importance of protecting and restoring ecosystems and ways the community can make a positive difference for the environment.

-The Sustaining Our World Speaker Series presented by Dana Incorporated will include four speakers per year covering sustainability and social responsibility topics.
+The Sustaining Our World Speaker Series presented by Dana Incorporated includes four speakers per year covering sustainability and social responsibility topics.
 Two lectures this spring and two this fall in the Glass City Metropark Pavilion will be open to the public and available online via livestream.

 For information or questions regarding the Sustaining Our World Speaker Series call 419-407-9700.